 - Easy to say in any language

-We find that the best ideas come from collaborative effort.
+We find that the best ideas come from a collaborative effort.
 Bring people on board whose opinions you trust, but make sure they will offer different points of view.
 Put your categories into a collaborative document where everyone on the team can write down their ideas.
-Add everything that you come up with, at this stage it’s important to explore every possibility without second guessing any of them.
-To support this activity we suggest: Looking up synonyms and analogies, searching for interesting words, writing as many word combinations as possible, including syllables that add meaning, creating acronyms.
+Add everything that you come up with, at this stage, it’s important to explore every possibility without second guessing any of them.
+To support this activity we suggest: Looking up synonyms and analogies, searching for interesting words, writing as many word combinations as possible, including syllables that add meaning, and creating acronyms.

 Step 4: Shortlist

 It’s now time to shortlist your names.
 We suggest that you print out the list and gather the team to evaluate.
-You will find that some names will look very similar and through this process some new combinations may also appear.
+You will find that some names will look very similar, and through this process, some new combinations may also appear.
 Let everyone pick their favourite names and veto the bad ones.
 Once this process is done, you will have culled quite a few weak names.
 Then let the team have another go at discarding.
-Pretty soon you will be left with just a few favourite ones, you should aim to leave at least 5 names per category.
+Pretty soon, you will be left with just a few favourite ones, you should aim to leave at least 5 names per category.

 Step 5: Background check

 Now you have your short list of 20 names, it’s time to find out if they are viable.
-Do a search to see if they already exist, if they already exist in your sector they are certainly not an option.
+Do a search to see if they already exist, if they already exist in your sector, they are certainly not an option.
 This will most likely reduce your shortlist down even further.
 You should also research the names in case they have a negative connotation in other cultures or languages.
 Finally, you need to check if the domain is available.
 If you have the budget to buy a taken domain, this is a good option.
-If you don’t, you can either think creatively about domain choices, or go back to the drawing board on the name.
+If you don’t, you can either think creatively about domain choices or go back to the drawing board on the name.
 Keep editing your list until you have only one or two names left per category.

 Step 6: Presenting

 When presenting, print out your final names in a large clear font such as Helvetica.
-That way you can test if they are visually attractive, without attaching any branding to them.
+That way, you can test if they are visually attractive without attaching any branding to them.
 The client might discard a perfectly good name because they don’t like the style you chose for it.
 Take the time to explain the rationale behind each concept and how you arrived at it.